Samuel B. Finklestein Collection

 Scope and Contents

 Samuel B. Finklestein was a lifelong Newarker who worked for the City for 50 years.
-His Papers are a collection of clippings, photos, plaques, diplomas, and other items that document his work for the city, his family life, and his volunteer work with various organizations in Newark and Essex County.
+The collection consists of clippings, photos, plaques, diplomas, and other items that document his work for the city, his family life, and his volunteer work with various organizations in Newark and Essex County.
 Also included is a scrapbook of his travels.

 Dates